thomas7428/Precice-Env-Constructor/README.md

     ```

 3. Distribute the installer:
-    - The generated installer will be located in the `constructor` directory.
+    - The generated installer will be located in the `Constructor` directory.
 It will be cut in 90MB files.
     - Share the installer and the `run_precice_installer` with your team or use it for deployment.

 For more details on customizing the `construct.yaml` file, refer to the [constructor documentation](https://docs.conda.io/projects/constructor/en/latest/).